Category Archives: Learning Opportunities

 3. Watch this video and record 5 new pieces of information on your recording page.

 4. Now that you’ve discovered that spider silk is remarkably strong and has potential applications in body armor, explore other innovative concepts for utilizing spider silk.
-Do a 5 minute brainstorming session.
 What additional items could be created using spider silk?
 Perhaps climbing ropes for mountaineering?
 Or even nets for fishing?
 Challenge your imagination and consider other possible uses for this extraordinarily strong spider silk.
+Set your timer for 3 minutes and do a brainstorming session.
 Record all of your ideas on your recording page.

 5. Share your STEAM mini spark recording page with your teacher/EY coordinator.